 Did Jesus Descend Into Hell?

 Jesus did descend into the abyss to proclaim victory over the demons who were confined there.
-The Holy Spirit reveals this in 1 Peter 3:18-20 where we are told that Jesus visited the abyss or the prison where the evil angels or the “sons of God” in Genesis 6:1-2 cohabitated with women.
+The spirits that 1 Peter 3:18-20 refers to were evil angels or the “sons of God” in Genesis 6:1-2 who cohabitated with women.

 Now it came about, when men began to multiply on the face of the land, and daughters were born to them, that the sons of God saw that the daughters of men were beautiful; and they took wives for themselves, whomever they chose.
 Genesis 6:1-2 (NASB)